StevenDs233/moMERNt/README.md

 ### Backend
 1. Open a new terminal
 2. `cd server`
-3. `npm install`<br>
+3. `npm install`
-if this is the first time you run this project, or if you changed any packages
+- if this is the first time you run this project, or if you changed any packages
 4. `cp .env.example .env`
-5. Fill in fields in `.env`
+5. Fill in fields in `server/.env`
+- If you want to use your own database, you should [create a MongoDB Atlas cluster](https://www.mongodb.com/basics/create-database) and paste the connection link with password to the `CONNECTION_URL` inside `server/.env` ([details](https://www.mongodb.com/docs/atlas/connect-to-database-deployment/))
+- You can use the free shared plan for your MongoDB Atlas account
+- The connect method should be "Connect your application" when you are getting the DB connection link from Atlas.
 6. `npm start`
-7. Check your terminal to see if it's running successfully<br/> Should be listening on `http://localhost:5051/posts` if successful<br/>
+7. Check your terminal to see if it's running successfully
+- Should be listening on `http://localhost:5051/posts` if successful
-You can go to http://localhost:5051/posts to check.
+- You can go to http://localhost:5051/posts to check.
 Expect to get an array of existing posts

 ### Frontend
 1. Open a new terminal
 2. `cd client`
-3. `npm install --legacy-peer-deps`<br/>
+3. `npm install --legacy-peer-deps`
-if this is the first time you run this project, or if you changed any packages
+- if this is the first time you run this project, or if you changed any packages
 4. `npm start`
 5. Go to your localhost link (typically http://localhost:3000)